mdfahimhasan/climate_downscale/README.md

 # Spatial Resolution Improvement (Downscaling) of Daily-scale Weather Datasets Using Machine and Deep Learning

 ## Motivation
-The motivation of  this project comes from the `Environmental Clustering App` developed by `Bayer Crop Science Veg R&D APD`.
-This App enables rapid, effective and scalable production of clustering maps across various crops and regions, and is used by teams across Veg R&D and in multiple Bayer organizations unlocking multiple potential business values, such as understanding of germplasm response, G x E modeling, testing footprint optimization, finding alternative testing location, market expansion, etc. The app needs 20-yrs of weather data, soil, elevation data, but the bottleneck for improved resolution arises due to unavailability of high-resolution long-term weather data.
-Currently, the app uses weather datasets from ERA5 (low spatial resolution – long temporal records) and TWC (high spatial resolution – short temporal records) from Crop Science Warehouse (CSW).
-But there is no sources of high-resolution long-term weather datasets in CSW.
-Here, we have build a framework that uses machine learning/deep learning models and spatial interpolations methods to harmonize all datasets required for the ENvironmental Clustering App to high resolution, specially the weather datasets.
+The motivation of  this project comes from the `Environmental Clustering App` developed by `X company`.
+This app have various business values, such as understanding of germplasm response, G x E modeling, testing footprint optimization, finding alternative testing location, market expansion, etc. The app needs 20-yrs of weather data, soil, elevation data, but the bottleneck for improved resolution arises due to unavailability of high-resolution long-term weather data.
+Currently, the app uses weather datasets from ERA5 (low spatial resolution – long temporal records) and TWC (high spatial resolution – short temporal records) from data warehouse.
+But there is no sources of high-resolution long-term weather datasets in warehouse.
+Here, we have build a framework that uses machine learning/deep learning models and spatial interpolations methods to harmonize all datasets required for the clustering app to high resolution, specially the weather datasets.

 ## Resolution Improvement of Weather Data
 The ERA5 dataset in of low spatial resolution (28km) with extended (1979-present) daily temporal records.
 The Weather Company (TWC) historical weather datasets if of 4km and TWC High-Resolution precipitation dataset if of 8km high spatial resolution, but with limited (2015-2023) daily temporal records.
 Our goal is to use ERA5 datasets as input variables, along with other datasets like elevation, and TWC datasets as target/training variable in a machine/deep learning (ML/DL) based framwework.
-The ML/DL models will generate high spatial resolution (4km) weather datasets for a 20 year timeline, thus resolvng the resolution issue of weather data in the Environmental CLustering App.
+The ML/DL models will generate high spatial resolution (4km) weather datasets for a 20 year timeline, thus resolvng the resolution issue of weather data in the clustering app.

 ![image](https://github.com/mdfahimhasan/data-pipeline-env-model/assets/77580408/9beb1aee-1772-4cf8-8e52-9a89026cda69)